playandogamer150-commits/vectra-ai/replit.md

-# PromptForge - Infinite Prompt Generator
+# Vectra AI - AI-Powered Prompt Engineering

 ## Overview
-PromptForge is a professional prompt engineering studio with blueprints, filters, and reproducible seeds for generating production-grade prompts for any LLM.
+Vectra AI is a professional AI prompt engineering studio with blueprints, filters, and reproducible seeds for generating production-grade prompts for any LLM.

 ## Tech Stack
 - **Frontend**: React + Vite + TypeScript